3 ways to safely Delete Temporary Files in Windows 10/8.1 and 7

 Most temporary files are stored in the Windows Temp folder, the location of which differs from computer to computer, and even user to user.
 And Cleaning these Temp files Is very easy which usually takes less than a minute.
-You can manually Delete These temporary files, or let a new Windows 10 feature take care of it or get an app for that.
+You can manually Delete These temporary files, or let a new Windows 10 feature take care of them, or get an app for that.
 Let’s Start to safely remove temp files.

 Manually Delete Temporary files

 Deleting temporary files in Windows does no harm.
-You’re just clearing out the trash that Windows downloaded, used and doesn’t need anymore.
+You’re just clearing out the trash that Windows downloaded, used, and doesn’t need anymore.